source-foundry/Hack/README.md

 ### Webfont Usage

 Hack web fonts are released in svg, eot, ttf, woff, and woff2 formats.
-They include complete character set builds and smaller basic Latin character set builds for those who do not need the expanded character sets and want smaller file sizes.
+They include complete character set and smaller basic Latin character set builds (smaller file size = faster site if you do not need the entire character set).

 You can view the rendering of the web fonts at a range of sizes on the [Hack type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).